Articles in this section

 Setting trigger conditions: additional optional triggers

-You can choose a specified total volume of stock that must be traded for a stock on a given day.
-This amount cannot be zero or negative.
-Your order will only go ahead if this specified volume has been met.
-The volume includes On Market trades, adjusted for trade cancellations and excludes Off Market trades.
+A specified total volume of stock can be set as a condition that must be reached within a trading day.
+This volume must be greater than zero.
+The order will only be activated once the nominated volume threshold has been achieved.
+The calculation includes all On Market trades, adjusted for any trade cancellations, and excludes Off Market trades.

 Was this article helpful?